ring-lang/ring/extensions/ringqt/README.md

 How to build this extension using Qt 5.15.0
 ===========================================

-(1) Run the code generator : gencodeqt515_nobluetooth.bat
+(1) Run the code generator : gencode_nobluetooth.bat

-(2) Build the extension : buildqt515_nobluetooth.bat
+(2) Build the extension : buildvc_nobluetooth.bat

 Runtime Files
 =============